sheidheda/Trackr/README.md

 - [License](#license)

 ## Overview
-The **Supply Chain Tracking Platform** provides an immutable record of the movement of products from manufacturers to customers.
-This decentralized system helps enhance transparency and trust by enabling all participants (manufacturers, distributors, retailers, and customers) to access and verify the history of a product at any point.
+**Trackr** provides an immutable record of the movement of products from manufacturers to customers.
+This decentralized platform ensures transparency and trust by enabling all participants (manufacturers, distributors, retailers, and customers) to access and verify the history of a product at any point.

 ## Features
 - **Product Creation**: Manufacturers can register new products on the blockchain.